KineticTactic/orbits/README.md

 -   **Scroll** to zoom in and out.
 -   **Space** to pause the simulation.

+### Touch controls:

+-   Use buttons for selecting modes.
+-   In PAN mode, drag to pan the view and pinch to zoom.
+-   In ADD mode, tap to add a body and drag to set its velocity.
+Pinch to change the mass of the body.

 # Building

 Use CMake to build the project.
 Raylib is automatically downloaded and built as a dependency.